Thank you!

 Filing with IRS

-ERCS files ERC with IRS
+ERCS filed ERC with IRS

 Awaiting IRS payment

-4–6 month wait for US Treasury checks
+US Treasury to send checks

 Invoiced